Trademark Attorney Services

 A specimen is just a sample of how you intend to use your trademark in commerce.
 Product labels, signage, packaging, flyers, brochures, website screenshots, etc. are all acceptable specimens.
 A trademark attorney can advise you on what to submit if you are unsure.

-Additional Information on Trademark Registration for Cleveland Businesses
+Why Trademark Registration Matters for Cleveland Businesses

 Trademarks Services for Cleveland Businesses

 Our IP Attorneys will run a search of your trademark in the USPTO.

 We draft your TM Application and send it to you for your Review.